logikfabrik/BuddyApiClient/src/BuddyApiClient.Extensions.Microsoft.DependencyInjection/README.md

     dotnet add package BuddyApiClient.Extensions.Microsoft.DependencyInjection --prerelease
     ```

-2. On app start-up, add BuddyApiClient to your container:
+2. On start-up of your app, add BuddyApiClient to your container:

     ```csharp
     builder.Services.AddBuddyClient();